-VAC and Game Ban enabled games can either be bought for your own account, or gifted immediately.
-They can no longer be saved to your inventory for trading purposes.
-If you directly gift a game to someone who gets permanently banned, you won’t be able to gift that game again.
+VAC and Game Ban enabled games can either be bought for your own account or gifted immediately.
+These games can no longer be saved to your inventory for trading purposes.
+If you directly gift a game to someone who receives a VAC ban, you will not be able to gift that game again.

-When a user is caught cheating, their Steam account is banned from playing multi-player on secured servers.
+When a user is VAC or Game Banned, their Steam account is banned from playing multiplayer on secured servers.
 This creates an incentive for people who cheat to stockpile copies of games on one account and to gift them to low value accounts where they can continue cheating.
 In response to this problem, Steam no longer allows users to purchase copies of VAC or Game Ban enabled games to their inventory.
-Additionally, if an account has directly gifted a game to other players who have been VAC or permanently Game Banned, then that account will lose the ability to gift that game.
+Additionally, if an account has directly gifted a game to other players who have been VAC or permanently Game Banned, the gifter's account will lose the ability to gift that game moving forward.

-We've taken these steps to ensure the integrity of the multi-player experience for those participating in online gaming communities.
-We understand that the restrictions on buying to inventory may be inconvenient for some legitimate users, but we believe that these steps will reduce the number of cheaters you'll play against.
-And that’s important in having an online gaming experience that’s fair and enjoyable for everyone.
+We've taken these steps to ensure the integrity of the multiplayer experience for those participating in online gaming communities.
+We understand that the restrictions on buying to your Inventory may be inconvenient, but we believe these steps will reduce the number of cheaters you'll play against.